impensavel/spoil/docs/SPSite.md

     ], 'POST');
 ```
 The `$json` variable will be an `array` with the response of a successful request.
-If the response contains an error object, an `SPException` will be thrown.
+If the response contains an error object, either a `SPRuntimeException` or a `SPObjectNotFoundException` will be thrown.

 To **debug** a response, the 4th argument should be set to `false`.
 ```php